 The || operator executes the command to the right side of the pipe only if the first command was unsuccessful.
 So it’s the opposite of the previous one.

-Let’s examine this with 3 simple examples.
+Let’s examine this with an example.

 The folder in the first command (Line 9) is not present.
 Therefore ‘Not there’ is executed.
 What is going on in the second command (Line 11)?
 Since I have no open notepad process, notepad will be started, because as we have learned, if the first command is unsuccessful, the second command will be executed which results in opening notepad.